 Edit > Replace in events ...

-Opens a dialogue that allows searching and replacing specific characters or character strings in events.
+Opens a dialog that allows searching and replacing specific characters or character strings in events.

 The character or string to be searched for is entered into the field “Search string”.
 The character or string to be replaced is entered into the field “Replace string”.
 The determination of the “Search area” is done as described above (Edit > Search in events…).